 Depending on the dentist you’re seeing, they might have special equipment that takes digital impressions, this being the most accurate method out there.
 The mold is then processed by a dental lab that will make the mouthpiece.
 Fun fact: you can even use mouth guards to straighten teeth!

-You might want to read: Know About Mouth Guards for Sleeping
+You may want to read: Know About Mouth Guards for Sleeping

 A lot of people see snoring as something that’s just annoying when the truth is that it could actually be a sign of a much more serious condition.
 One should never rule out snoring as a potential symptom of sleep apnea, in which case a visit to the doctor should become a priority.
 Sleep apnea is a breathing disorder and a really serious condition that could lead to a series of other health problems, and it could even be fatal.